 Who are Accredited Breathworks Mindfulness Teachers?

-Breathworks Mindfulness Teachers have completed the Breathworks Training Programme and been accredited by Breathworks to run one or both of our signature 8-week courses, Mindfulness for Health and Mindfulness for Stress (depending on when you trained with us).
+Breathworks Mindfulness Teachers have completed the Breathworks Training Programme and been accredited by Breathworks to run both of our signature 8-week courses, Mindfulness for Health and Mindfulness for Stress.

 Requirements for Accreditation